 Far from the traditional image of humanitarian agencies flying in food from far-off lands, the World Food Programme (WFP) sources more than 60% of its US$3.5 billion in supply chain costs for food, goods, and services in locations where we operate.

 Whether it is sorghum in Mali and Sudan, maize meal in the Democratic Republic of Congo, or large transport contracts in Darfur, WFP “buys local”, or at least regional, wherever possible.
-As the largest purchaser of staple crops in Africa, WFP also increasingly purchases from smallholder farmers.
+As the largest purchaser of staple crops in Africa, WFP also increasingly purchases from smallholder farmers (US$31 million in 2018).

 Even in the depth of crisis, we turn to local suppliers, thereby supporting local economies.
 In Syria, in spite of the conflict, we purchase 100% of the salt we need for our operations from national producers, whom we have helped raise quality to meet international procurement standards.

-To fulfil its mandate to combat hunger, every year WFP buys more than 2 million metric tons of foodstuffs – mainly cereals, pulses and specialized nutritious foods – for a value of just over US$1 billion.
+To fulfil its mandate to combat hunger, every year WFP buys more than 2.5 million metric tons of foodstuffs (3.6 million metric tons in 2018) – mainly cereals, pulses and specialized nutritious foods – for a value of over US$1 billion.
 For our cash assistance operations, we purchase an annual value of some US$700 million in cash-based transfers, which is spent in local retail markets.

 But for this food to be transported and delivered, we also need to procure an array of goods and services, ranging from fuel to vehicles and spare parts, ICT equipment and services, temporary and permanent infrastructure, storage, insurance and others.